comychitz/intro_to_programming/README.md

   * [variables and types](#variables-and-types)
     * [namespaces](#namespaces)
   * [best practices](#best-practices)

-## about this tutorial
-This introduction to programming is for anybody interested in learning how to code.
-I give a brief introduction to programming using C++ along with some basic computer-related knowledge.

 ## what is programming? <a name="what-is-programming"></a>
 Before we talk about what programming is, we need to understand what a computer